Kick off the new tax year with 50% off our Ltd company accountancy packages!

 To keep HMRC happy, sole traders need to do the following things –

-You’ll also need to know about a system called Payment on Account.
-If more than 80% of your income gets taxed through PAYE, then this won’t apply to you.
-Otherwise, if your Self Assessment tax bill is more than £1,000, you’ll need to make a payment on account.
+You’ll also need to know about a system called Payment on Account when you’re self-employed.
+Generally, if your Self Assessment tax bill is more than £1,000, you’ll need to make a payment on account as well as pay any tax you owe by the 31st January Self Assessment deadline.

 This means that, in addition to the 2020/21 bill that you need to settle by midnight on 31st January 2021, you also need to pay half of your total expected tax for the 2021/22 year tax by the same deadline.
 The other half of the 2020/21 tax bill is then due on 31st July 2021.